google-deepmind/acme/README.md

     ```

 1.  **Installing from github**: if you're interested in running the
-    bleeding-edge version of Acme from our github repository you can also
+    bleeding-edge version of Acme, you can do so by cloning the Acme GitHub
-    install the precise set of dependencies used in our tests (e.g. `test.sh`)
+    repository and then executing following command from the main directory
-    by running:
+    (where `setup.py` is located):

     ```bash
-    pip install -r requirements.txt
+    pip install .[jax,tf,launchpad,testing,envs]
     ```

 ## Citing Acme